-I was 38 when diagnosed with breast cancer, married with two young children – my daughter was 5 months old and my son was 2 ½ years old.
+I was 38 when diagnosed with breast cancer, married with two young children.
+My daughter was 5 months old and my son was nearly 2 ½ years old.
 It was a HUGE shock but very quickly I knew I wanted everything to ‘look’ as normal as possible so I opted for a mastectomy with an immediate reconstruction (using the Latissimus Dorsi – LD flap or back muscle).
-I had 6 cycles of chemotherapy, 4 weeks of radiotherapy, a year of Herceptin, started Tamoxifen for 5 years, then lastly had Zolodex injections (these were to give me an early menopause due to my hormones still raging around my body so my Oncologist wanted to shut my ovaries down) I had these for 2 ½ years and finished them in February 2012.
+After recovering from surgery, I went on to have 6 cycles of chemotherapy, 4 weeks of radiotherapy, a year of Herceptin, started Tamoxifen for 5 years, then lastly had Zolodex injections (these were to give me an early menopause due to my hormones still raging around my body so my Oncologist wanted to shut my ovaries down) I had these for 2 ½ years and finished them in February 2012.

-I was lucky, I researched my surgery options very early on and even got to meet a woman 3 days after my breast cancer diagnosis who was willing to show me her reconstruction.
+I was lucky.
+I researched my surgery options very early on and even met a woman 3 days after my breast cancer diagnosis who was willing to show me her reconstruction.
 I also knew that I didn’t have to just have surgery at my local hospital.
-You can in fact so the NHS Choices guidelines state www.nhs.uk state go to any NHS hospital in the UK for treatment or surgery.
+You can in fact, so the NHS Choices guidelines state, www.nhs.uk go to any NHS hospital in the UK for treatment or surgery.
 Of course, subject to a referral from your GP but that shouldn’t stop you from having the surgery you want or need.
-My local hospital couldn’t provide the surgery I wanted – so I had to look elsewhere.
-The surgeon who could offer the surgery was actually still within the same NHS Hospital Trust.
-Why didn’t I get options offered?
+My local hospital couldn’t provide the surgery I wanted, so I had to look elsewhere.
+The surgeon who could offer the surgery was still within the same NHS Hospital Trust.
+Why didn’t I get all my options offered?

 Another area where I want to make a difference is when I specifically wanted to ‘view’ photos of other womens’ reconstruction surgeries, the leaflets say from Breast Cancer Care, even though fantastic and informative, I wanted to see what it would realistically look like.
 This was where there is a distinct lack of visual information.
 Yes, some of the Breast Care Nurses sometimes get a volunteer patient to meet at hospital to show off their successful reconstruction etc but it takes time and effort.
 This lack of ‘to hand’ information stops you from making decisions and making them quickly… massively important decisions – decisions that can affect you for the rest of your life.
 Decisions that can help you in your recovery after being diagnosed with cancer.
 Decisions for some, that can make you feel better about yourself after surgery.
 Decisions that can also have a negative effect and some patients have long term side effects.
 It’s not an easy decision.

 Everyone is different, I know.
 My experience was that I didn’t want to wake up after having a mastectomy without a breast.
 Some people don’t want reconstruction.
 I felt I had to have an immediate reconstruction and my surgeon was able to do this for me.
-It’s not right for everyone to have this, or there may be medical issues that they cannot have this immediately.
-Personally this has helped me cope with my image and treatment.
-The way you cope is a state of mind but this will help you get through the biggest trauma of your life… Feeling good good about yourself can massively help you in your recovery.
+It’s not right for everyone, or there may be medical issues that they cannot have this immediately.
+Personally it helped me cope with my image and treatment.
+The way you cope is a state of mind but this will help you get through the biggest trauma of your life… Feeling good about yourself can massively help you in your recovery.
 It can stop you from being depressed, as you have enough to cope with going through surgery and treatments without having to deal with a mental illness in addition.

 At my local hospital the Breast Care Nurse came to see me 2 weeks after the devastating news to show me pictures and for me to make a decision as to which surgery I wanted.
-She came with only 2 photos – both looking like the surgeon had not really cared with the surgery.
+She came with only 2 photos, both looking like the surgeon had not really cared with the surgery.
 I already knew that I didn’t want surgery at my local hospital but this confirmed it.
 The surgeon’s procedures were old-fashioned and outdated.
 What I want for patients is information on which types of surgery are performed at which hospital up and down the country.
 In fact, the photos should be a testament to how good the surgery is.
 Of course not all surgeries go to plan and there are risks with any surgery.
 My surgeon was fantastic.
-She has great knowledge and experience which is why I felt, and still feel, safe in her hands.
+She had great knowledge and experience which is why I felt safe in her hands.
 I had a good experience.

 The more information you have the better.
 Knowledge really is power.